 PO 313 International Law and Organization: 3 semester hours

-Analysis of the history, role, and future of international law and organizations in the social, economic, and political development of the world community.
+This course provides analysis of the history, role, and future of international law and organizations in the social, economic, and political development of the world community.
 Prerequisite: PO 103 or permission of instructor.

 PO 314 Contemporary Political Ideologies: 3 semester hours